BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 together with observations 158 and 164.
 Inspection of the data reveals that these 3 observations are the ones with the largest delays.

-We can also generate a visual check with [delays_comparison_plot](delays_comparison_plot) which results in {numref}`fig:model_comparison_airlines`.
+We can also generate a visual check with Code Block [delays_comparison_plot](delays_comparison_plot) which results in {numref}`fig:model_comparison_airlines`.
 We see that even when considering the uncertainty in LOO the Gumbel model is better